hieutran21198/My-Learning/AWS Associate/IAM.md

   - Lambda Function roles.
   - Roles for CloudFormation.

+## IAM security tools

+- IAM Credentials Report (account-level)
+  - A report that list all your account's users and status of their credentials
+- IAM Access Advisor (user-level)
+  - Access advisor shows the service permissions granted to a user and when those service were last accessed.
+  - We can use this information to revise our policies.

 ## Important

 - Root account created by default, shouldn't be used or shared.